This is the first of a series of articles that will lay a foundation for dividend growth investing.

 As you can see, the ex date (as it is often called) is two business days back from the record date.
 It is the day after the last date that you can buy the stock in time to receive the dividend.
 Starting on that date, the stock trades without the right to receive the upcoming dividend (“ex” means “without”).

-As you can see, if you’re purchasing or selling a stock near the record date specified in the declaration, it’s worthwhile to double check the ex dividend date to make sure you’re eligible to collect the next dividend.
+If you’re purchasing or selling a stock near the record date specified in the declaration, it’s worthwhile to double check the ex dividend date to make sure you’re eligible to collect the next dividend.

 Coming Up Next…